Six Questions To Engage Your Clients

 A successful financial planner requires an extensive skill set; one that extends beyond the technical knowledge of the latest financial products and solutions.
-Interpersonal and communication skills are vital to gain clients and, more importantly, retain them.
+Interpersonal and communication skills are vital to not only gain clients but also to retain them too.

-By connecting with clients on a personal level, financial planners will be in a better position to understand their needs.
-This allows advisers to provide the ideal solution for clients, and offer motivation and support to act on their plan and reach their financial goals.
+By connecting with our clients on a personal level, we’ll be in a better position to really hear what their needs are.
+Then we can provide the ideal solution for them, plus motivation and support so they can act on their plan and reach their financial goals.
 In the blog, I would like to suggest how you can make that connection with your clients and prospects, covering those all-important "questions to ask" to help you with this.

-Asking good, open-ended questions throughout meetings will encourage clients to open up about what their aspirations are for retirement.
-However, rather than jotting down notes and mentally preparing to run through your sales pitch, make eye contact instead and fully engage in the conversation by listening actively.
+Asking several good, open-ended questions throughout your meeting will get your clients to open up about what their aspirations are for retirement.
+However, rather than jotting down notes and mentally preparing to run through your sales pitch, make eye contact instead and fully engage in the conversation.

-Concentrate, show empathy, be aware of your body language and paraphrase back to your clients what they say.
-Doing this will help you to secure a human connection with your clients and set your business apart from others.
-Plus, you’ll be amazed at how much you can remember if you are really present in the meeting.
+Actively listen – concentrate, show empathy, be aware of your body language and paraphrase back to your clients what you’ve heard them say.
+Doing this will help you to secure that human connection with your clients and set your business apart from others.
+Plus, you’ll be amazed at how much you can remember if you are really present in the meeting!

-Here are some open-ended questions to help engage your clients:
+Six open-ended questions to help you engage with your clients

 Once you’ve heard what the prospect has to say, this next question will prompt them to set out their expectations for how they believe a financial planner can help them.
-Essentially, they will tell you what they want from you, giving you a chance to deliver (and exceed) their expectations.
+Essentially, they’ll be telling you what they want from you, giving you a chance to deliver (and exceed) their expectations.

 The client should walk away from the meeting feeling happy about the time they invested in it.
-This question ensures your client leaves feeling appreciated and confident that your services and personalised recommendations will be precisely what they require.
+By asking this question, you can ensure your client leaves feeling appreciated and confident that your services and personalised recommendations will be precisely what they require.

 For many people, retirement isn’t about giving up work and doing nothing during their golden years.
 Some retirees may want to carry on working to some extent, perhaps on a part-time basis, which would mean they’d be generating some level of income.

-Ask this if the client has not volunteered this information when answering the questions above.
-They might be worried about something, which in turn could directly affect their financial situation.
+Ask this question if the client hasn’t volunteered this information when answering the questions above.
+Your client might be worried about something which in turn could directly impact their financial situation.
 Their answer may result in you recommending a completely different strategy for them than the one you were initially planning.

-Predicting the future is impossible of course, but your client may have an idea of life events (redundancies on the horizon at work; a child’s university fees) coming up over the next few years that may change their financial priorities.
+Predicting the future is impossible of course, but your client may have an idea of life events (redundancies on the horizon at work; a child’s university fees, etc…) coming up over the next few years that may change their financial priorities.

 Deliver more than a financial product